Extra Gentle Care For Their Gums And Teeth

 - Establish a positive relationship with the dentist.

-- Empowers kids to take care of their own oral health at home.
+- Empower kids to take care of their own oral health at home.

 - Establish good habits that will last a lifetime.

-Often under-appreciated, gums support your child’s teeth and frame their smile.
-Good gum health is essential when the permanent teeth are coming in and children are just as susceptible to inflammatory gum diseases as adults.
-We will take special care examining the soft tissues of their mouth and give them age-appropriate advice for flossing and gum care at home.
+Gums play a crucial role in supporting your child’s teeth and enhancing their smile.
+Maintaining good gum health is vital, especially as their permanent teeth emerge, as children are susceptible to gum diseases just like adults.
+During the check-up, we’ll pay close attention to the soft tissues in their mouth and offer age-appropriate guidance on flossing and proper gum care at home.

-Plaque is a soft, sticky film that starts accumulating on teeth as soon as they come in.
-If plaque is not routinely cleaned away it can harden into tartar deposits.
-Plaque and tartar lead to tooth decay and can be especially hard to remove between teeth and at the gumline.
-A hygienist has the tools and know-how to gently scale away stuck-on plaque and tartar from those hard-to-reach places.
-With all that out of the way, we may recommend a fluoride treatment to strengthen their enamel.
+Plaque, a soft, sticky film, begins to accumulate on teeth as soon as they emerge.
+If not regularly cleaned, it hardens into tartar deposits, leading to tooth decay and challenging removal, especially between teeth and at the gum-line.
+Our hygienist possesses the necessary tools and expertise to delicately scale away stubborn plaque and tartar from these difficult-to-reach areas.
+Once the buildup is addressed, we may recommend a fluoride treatment to strengthen their enamel.

-The dentist will check out your child’s chart and any new Xrays and zero in on any problem areas, troubling patterns or new developments to monitor.
-Children will typically get their first set of teeth between the ages of 6 months and 6 years.
-They will slowly lose their baby teeth and get their permanent adult teeth all the way up into their teens (and even later for wisdom teeth!)
-Every child is different.
-The dentist will monitor their progress and will address any concerns or delays they spot.
+The dentist will carefully review your child’s chart, along with any recent X-rays, focusing on identifying any issues, concerning patterns, or new developments that require monitoring.
+Children usually get their first set of teeth between 6 months and 6 years of age.
+As they grow, they will gradually lose their baby teeth and replace them with permanent adult teeth, which can continue into their teens (and sometimes even later for wisdom teeth!).
+Every child’s dental development is unique, and the dentist will closely monitor their progress, addressing any concerns or delays they may observe.

-Just like with adult teeth cleanings and exams, routine checkups for kids are such a great way to prevent and avoid dental problems that most insurance companies will nearly completely cover them on a routine basis.
-With typical insurance, you might expect to pay as low as $0 to $50 (or more).
-Insurance companies typically provide coverage every 6 months except in special circumstances.
-If you are without dental insurance, you can expect to pay anywhere from $120 to $300 and up, especially for their first appointment or for the first appointment in a long time.
+Similar to adult teeth cleanings and exams, regular checkups for kids are highly effective in preventing dental problems, and most insurance companies offer substantial coverage for these routine visits.
+With typical insurance plans, you might only need to pay as low as $0 to $50 (or potentially more) for these checkups.
+Insurance companies usually provide coverage every 6 months, unless there are special circumstances.
+However, if you do not have dental insurance, the cost can range from $120 to $300 or higher, particularly for their initial appointment or if it’s their first visit in a long time.